UniSymNet: A Unified Symbolic Network Guided by Transformer: Introduction

 \section{Introduction}

-In the natural sciences, the pursuit of interpretable and simplified models constitutes a fundamental objective.
-For example, Kepler's laws of planetary motion, derived from astronomical observations, provided a precise mathematical description of planetary orbits, paving the way for Newton’s theory of gravitation.
+In the natural sciences, discovering interpretable and simplified models from data is a core goal.
+For example, Kepler discovered precise mathematical laws governing planetary motion through astronomical observations, laying the foundation for Newton’s theory of gravitation.

-Symbolic Regression aligns with this objective by discovering mathematical expressions that capture the underlying relationships in the data.
-Given a dataset \(\{(x_i, y_i)\}_{i=1}^N\), the aim is to identify a function \(f(x)\) such that \(y_i \approx f(x_i)\) for all \(i\).
+Symbolic Regression (SR) aligns with this goal by discovering mathematical expressions that capture the underlying relationships in the data.
+Specifically, given a dataset \(\{(x_i, y_i)\}_{i=1}^N\), the aim is to identify a function \(f(x)\) such that \(y_i \approx f(x_i)\) for all \(i\).
 SR has proven effective in various fields, from the derivation of physical laws based on empirical data \citep{udrescu2020ai} to the advancement of research in materials science \citep{wang2019symbolic}.
-However, unlike traditional regression, SR requires discovering both functional forms and parameters without prior structural assumptions, which makes SR challenging.
+However, unlike traditional regression, SR requires discovering functional forms and identifying parameters without prior structural assumptions, which makes SR challenging.
 SR generally involves two stages: (i) searching the functional structure space for viable functional skeletons, then (ii) optimizing parameters for the selected structure.
 How to represent the functional structure space remains a challenge due to the diversity and complexity of real physical equations.